adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark-sql.md

 	->  Chemo VARCHAR(20) NOT NULL,
 	->  PRIMARY KEY ( Sample )
 -> );
-mysql> LOAD DATA INFILE '/Users/adinasarapu/spark_example/samples.csv'
+mysql> LOAD DATA LOCAL INFILE '/Users/adinasarapu/spark_example/samples.csv'
 	INTO TABLE samples FIELDS TERMINATED BY ','
 	LINES TERMINATED BY '\n' IGNORE 1 ROWS;
 ```

 If you encounter the following error
-ERROR 1290 (HY000): The MySQL server is running with the `--secure-file-priv` option so it cannot execute this statement

-Set `local_infile` variable as true.
+ERROR 3948 (42000): Loading local data is disabled; this must be enabled on both the client and server sides

+Add `local_infile = 1` to the [mysqld] section of the /etc/my.cnf file and restart the mysqld service.

 ```
-mysql> SET GLOBAL local_infile = true;
+$sudo vi /etc/my.cnf

+$mysql -u root -p --local_infile=1

 mysql> SHOW GLOBAL VARIABLES LIKE 'local_infile';
 +---------------+-------+